-- If there is no goal to portray any image, and you want to reveal yourself in photography, then it is useful to observe how children behave on the set, run, play, play naughty, behave naturally.
+- If there is no goal to portray any image, and you want to reveal yourself in photography, it is helpful to observe how children behave on the set, run, play, play naughty, act naturally.
 Sit, lie, stand on your head, get angry, smile, laugh, the main thing is that you feel comfortable, then your emotions will be transferred to your photographs.

-- If you are shackled by natural shyness, and you are unable to help yourself, behave as usual.
-Remember – the photographer’s vision of you will be reflected in photography, but in any vision it will be YOU.
-In life, you are not always cheerful and joyful, you can feel sad, reflect, get angry or even cry.
-The naturalness of life situations always disposes to good photographs, because photography does not tolerate unnecessary falsity.
+If you are shackled by natural shyness, and you cannot help yourself, behave as usual.
+Remember – the photographer’s vision of you will be reflected in photography, but in any vision, it will be YOU.
+In life, you are not always cheerful and joyful; you can feel sad, reflect, get angry or even cry.
+The naturalness of life situations always disposes to good photographs because photography does not tolerate unnecessary falsity.

-- If you are planning a photo session in any image, you must remember that you cannot blindly copy facial expressions and gestures, as well as poses seen on the covers of magazines.
+If you are planning a photo session in any image, you must remember that you cannot blindly copy facial expressions and gestures, and poses seen on the covers of magazines.

-- It’s great if you take the time to rehearse the poses in front of mirror before shooting.
-This workout will help you remember the pose you like the most, as well as feel more confident in front of the camera.
+- It’s great if you take the time to rehearse the poses in front of the mirror before shooting.
+This workout will help you remember the pose you like the most and feel more confident in front of the camera.

-- It may turn out that you have chosen a certain position you like and try to bring it to life, but it doesn’t work out the way you wanted.
-Do not despair, because the external data of each person is individual, sometimes you just need to slightly change the turn of the head, the direction of the gaze, the mood, the angle, add emotion, and everything will fall into place.
+- It may turn out that you have chosen a particular position you like and try to bring it to life, but it doesn’t work out the way you wanted.
+Do not despair because the external data is individual; sometimes, you just need to change the turn of the head slightly, the direction of the gaze, the mood, the angle, add emotion, and everything will fall into place.
 Listen to your inner sense of comfort in each particular position.

 And, of course, contact a professional photographer who can reveal you and your nature, display the necessary state and emotions in his photographs.

 We are all beautiful by nature – modern fashion says.
-Photo posing is not a tough task, by using above mentioned tips and techniques you will definitely get perfect photographs, only you have to rehearse a little in front of the mirror.
-And above mentioned photo poses are suitable for men, girls, couples and even for children with any complexion.
+Photo posing is not a challenging task; using the tips mentioned above and techniques, you will get perfect photographs, only you have to rehearse a little in front of the mirror.
+And photo, as mentioned above poses, are suitable for men, girls, couples, and even for children with any complexion.